-If you have an expert blind spot, it is difficult to break down the concept into its component parts because your thinking has been irrevocably transformed.
-It is our role as educators to try and remember what it is like to be a novice learner.
+If you have an expert blind spot, it's difficult to break down the concept into its component parts because your thinking has been irrevocably transformed.
+It's our role as educators to try and remember what it's like to be a novice learner.